 2. Financial Matters - In many cases, opting to legally separate can help you and your spouse continue to receive tax breaks, and maybe even maintain important benefits, such as health insurance plans and social security benefits.
 It is important to speak with your family law attorney about your current benefits and any other financial concerns you may have, should your marriage end.
 A competent divorce attorney will be able to advise you on how legal separation would benefit you financially.

 3. Religious or moral factors - Another common scenario that leads a couple to pursue legal separation is a religious obligation or moral dilemma of some sort that prevents them from getting divorced.
 Certain religious and cultural beliefs frown upon the idea of divorce, so legal separation offers the couple a chance to remain married while living apart.
 Some people choose this option indefinitely, with no plans to ever truly divorce.
 This creates an option for compromise, which can be appealing, depending on your religious circumstances.

 Deciding to live apart is never easy, and these are only a few of the many reasons you may be thinking about filing for separation.
 Consider speaking with a Kane County legal separation lawyer today, who can address your concerns and answer your questions.
-Call Shaw Family Law, P.C at 630-584-5550 for a one-on-one consultation.
+Call Shaw Sanders, P.C., P.C at 630-584-5550 for a one-on-one consultation.